ART 470: The Mobile Studio: Creative Research in the Outdoors

 Susan Belau is a San Francisco based artist working in printmaking and drawing.
 Her studio practice centers on the poetics of space, perception, and the relationship between place and human feeling.
 Belau received her B.A. in Studio Art from University of California, Santa Cruz, and M.F.A. in Printmaking from University of Nebraska-Lincoln.
 She is currently a Professor of Art at San Francisco State University.
 Belau has received the Phelan Award for Excellence in Printmaking and been awarded fellowships at Kala Art Institute, Berkeley, California and Women’s Studio Workshop, Rosendale, New York.
 Her work is in private and public collections throughout the United States, including University of the Arts, Philadelphia, the Ford Foundation, and the Fine Arts Museums of San Francisco.

 Leah Koransky (b.
-Chicago, IL) is a Berkeley-based artist working between photography, collage, printmaking, sculpture, painting, and design.
+Chicago, IL) is a Berkeley-based artist working in expanded photography.
 She uses light, color, and form to explore the relationship between place and self.
-Her work has been featured in exhibitions across the US, including The Future Perfect in Brooklyn, NY, form & concept, Santa Fe, and the Berkeley Art Center.
+Her work has been featured in exhibitions across the US, including The Future Perfect in Brooklyn, NY, form & concept in Santa Fe, and the Berkeley Art Center.
 In 2020, she co-founded Deep Time Press︎, an independent publishing imprint centered on time and place.
-She holds a BFA from California College of the Arts and an MFA from San Francisco State University.
-She was awarded the 2023 Leo D. Stillwell Jr. Scholarship and a 2023 Murphy and Cadogan Award.
-Leah has taught at UC Berkeley and California College of the Arts and has been awarded residencies at the School of Visual Arts and Mildred’s Lane.
+The press’s publications are in several academic and institutional collections including the UC Berkeley Bancroft Library and the SFMOMA Library.
+Leah holds a BFA from California College of the Arts and an MFA from San Francisco State University.
+She has lectured at UC Berkeley and California College of the Arts and received residencies at the School of Visual Arts, Kala Art Institute, and Mildred’s Lane.
+Leah is the recipient of the 2023 Murphy and Cadogan Award and is a 2024–2025 graduate fellow at Headlands Center for the Arts.

 Course Details